fujiwara/lamux/README.md

 ## Description

-Lamux is a multiplexer for AWS Lambda Function aliases.
+Lamux is a HTTP multiplexer for AWS Lambda Function aliases.

 ## Usage